-By the way, doors and trims don’t have to be white.
+Doors and trims don’t have to be white.
+Who knew?
 A few shades lighter or darker than your main wall color looks great.
 The best solution is to create a color palette for your whole home where the door and trim color can be used consistently throughout.
 You can even pick one of the more interesting colors that might already be sprinkled throughout the room and use it for the trim too.
 It’s a great way to tie that color to the room so it looks deliberate rather than random.

 “Art should always be hung at eye level.”

 In a museum, perhaps.
 Think about this is in terms of establishing a relationship between the furniture, the lighting and the architecture.
 In so doing, the goal is to develop a composition between the players.
 Hanging a picture according to some arbitrary design rule increases the odds that it will no longer relate to the setting you are creating.
 Consider the purpose of the room too.
 In the living room where you sit to entertain your friends, you would naturally view your pictures from a seated position.

 If your neck feels strained while appreciating the wall art, your art has been hung too high.

 Lazy but effective.
 Don’t overlook the possibility of leaning art against a wall or layering it on a console or mantel.
 This solution implies the effortless quality of careless chic the French are so famous for.

 A matter of interest.
 This caveat remains true in the most formal of dining rooms, but for the most part, adhering to this design rule will only provide you another missed opportunity.
 I’ve seen tables sporting chairs of entirely random design.
 If this appeals to you, go for it, but you do run the risk of your dining area looking like a random accident.

 I would be more inclined to have sets of chair pairs (that relate in some fashion) along with a bench.
 You can still add a couple of odd design chairs.
 No question then that the arrangement has been well considered and the overall effect is more coordinated.